-The course is usually delivered by two facilitators who can be LLMs or Clergy (or another lay person working alongside an LLM or Clergy person), preferably from your deanery, though there is a pool of LLMs who are willing to travel to other deaneries.
+The course is usually delivered by two facilitators, who can be LLMs or Clergy (or another lay person working alongside an LLM or Clergy person), preferably from your deanery.
 Having two ensures that if one can't come the session is still held and it helps to spread the load.

-Each participant will receive an A4 spiral bound course book with the notes for all the sessions.
+Each participant will receive a course book with the notes for all the sessions.

-Leaders receive the same material but, in a file, (so as to make it easier to add notes) along with suggested timings and ideas for input sections and group work as well as for the worship/prayer space in each session.
+Leaders receive the same material, along with suggested timings and ideas for input sections and group work as well as for the worship/prayer space in each session.
 The aim is to reduce the amount of preparation time for the leaders but not to cramp their own creativity.
 Leaders are encouraged to tailor the material for their group as participants can vary considerably in their backgrounds.

-Additional material and ideas can be found in a Drop Box which will be made available to all leaders and to which they are invited to contribute.
+Additional material and ideas can be made available to all facilitators, to which they are invited to contribute.

 Time and Format

-The timing of courses will depend on the availability of leaders and are arranged in consultation with the course co-ordinator, Denise Thompson.
+The timing of courses will depend on the availability of leaders and are arranged in consultation with the course co-ordinator.
 Most courses run either in the autumn or post Easter as these are the best times for travel in the diocese, though if the groups are local then any time of the year is possible.

 Size of group